-- 13. An estimated value must be prepared and documented for every contract immediately before starting the procurement process to confirm there is adequate budget provision, and to determine the appropriate form of tender or quotation process to follow. - 14.
-For contracts which continue over a number of years, the estimated value of the contract shall be taken to be the annual value multiplied by four years as this will allow the Procurement Manager to assess whether European procurement rules may apply. - 15.
-For concessionary contracts (contracts for which the Council does not pay the provider for the services/works/goods but the contractor receives consideration in other ways e.g. directly from the end user), the contract value will be based upon the anticipated income which the contractor is likely to receive from any source pursuant to such contract.
+- 16. An estimated value must be prepared and documented for every contract immediately before starting the procurement process to confirm there is adequate budget provision, and to determine the appropriate procurement process to follow. - 17.
+For contracts which continue over a number of years, the estimated value of the contract shall be taken to be the annual value multiplied by the life (number of years) of the contract to allow the Procurement Manager to assess whether the procurement falls under the Public Contracts Regulations. - 18.
+For concession contracts (contracts for which the Council does not pay the provider for any works, goods or services but the contractor receives consideration in other ways, e.g. rights, property or land granted by the Council), the contract value will be based upon the anticipated income which the contractor is likely to receive from any source pursuant to such contract.